 Unlike the other two companies, you won’t receive a variety of pills to take each day.
 Rather, each clear capsule contains everything the company thinks you need.
 The pills you are shipped change depending on how many months you have been taking them (there are no options for customization).
 Each monthly order costs $30.

-How does Persona stand out from these two companies?
-One fundamental way is that the company completes a more in-depth assessment of your health history that looks both at DNA test results and your current prescription medications.
+One fundamental way that Persona Nutrition is different is in its in-depth assessment of your health history that looks both at DNA test results and your current prescription medications.
 The company states that this process helps you avoid potentially dangerous interactions between them.

-For those who are already on a lot of medication, this could potentially be a deciding factor for choosing Persona (or a visit with your doctor) to get supplement recommendations.
+Persona has licensed nutritionists and registered dieticians on staff so that you can chat with experts over any questions that you have.
+For those who are already on a lot of medication, this could potentially be a deciding factor for choosing Persona to get supplement recommendations.

-Put another way, unless you have a deficiency in a specific nutrient, the reputable research we’ve read indicates there’s not much clinical evidence to show that taking the majority of dietary supplements will provide you with real benefits.
+Unless you have a deficiency in a specific nutrient, there’s not much clinical evidence to show that taking the majority of dietary supplements will provide you with real benefits.

-Saying that, there’s some evidence that taking supplements tailored to your specific health and lifestyle situation can make a difference for your health.
-Persona’s in-depth assessment and transparent recommendation process lets you see exactly what they are suggesting to you and why they think you need it, which allows you more say over what you take.
+There’s some evidence that taking supplements tailored to your specific health and lifestyle situation can make a difference for your health.
+Persona’s in-depth assessment and transparent recommendation process lets you see exactly what they are suggesting to you and why they think you need it.

-There’s also a good chance you can source the products Persona recommends to you more cheaply than through the company, though you’ll sacrifice the convenience of pre-portioned vitamin packs for day and night.
+There’s also a good chance you can buy supplements Persona recommends from other retailers at a cheaper price, though you’ll sacrifice the quality of ingredients and the convenience of pre-portioned vitamin packs for day and night.